 - Other resource surveys, to expand and/or enhance survey coverage in areas that have the potential to be important resource areas, but currently have a lack of comprehensive survey coverage. - Research to support the investigation of the loggerhead turtle behavior in the Mid-Atlantic (via satellite tagging or other means) to understand their seasonal movements, vertical habitat utilization, and how and where interactions with dredge gear are occurring.
-This priority topic also includes monitoring of scallop dredge and trawl operations, and the development of further gear modifications if monitoring should indicate current designs are not eliminating the threat or harm to sea turtles or are resulting in unacceptable scallop catch loss. - Studies aimed at addressing issues that were identified as research priorities at the latest assessment: i.e. incidental gear mortality, discard mortality, mortality from predation (i.e. starfish, dogfish, etc.), and seasonal growth of scallops. - Research aimed at describing the occurrence as well as understanding the mechanisms of processes that affect scallop product quality and marketability (i.e grey meats, diseases).
-Related to that, research that would evaluate the potential magnitude of impacts on scallop mortality from "scallop quality" discarding (while shucking). - Research aimed at the effects of chemicals, water quality, and other environmental stressors on reproduction and growth of scallops (i.e. jet fuel, pesticides, ocean acidification, etc.).
+This priority topic also includes monitoring of scallop dredge and trawl operations, and the development of further gear modifications if monitoring should indicate current designs are not eliminating the threat or harm to sea turtles or are resulting in unacceptable scallop catch loss. - Studies aimed at addressing issues that were identified as research priorities at the latest assessment: i.e. incidental gear mortality, discard mortality, mortality from predation, and seasonal growth of scallops. - Research aimed at describing the occurrence as well as understanding the mechanisms of processes that affect scallop product quality and marketability (i.e grey meats, diseases).
+Related to that, research that would evaluate the potential magnitude of impacts on scallop mortality from "scallop quality" discarding (while shucking).